SuperFlyTV/xkeys/README.md

 ## Demo

-If you are using a Chromium v89+ based browser, you can try out the library right away, in the browser: [Demo](https://SuperFlyTV.github.io/xkeys/).
+If you are using a [browser that supports WebHID](https://caniuse.com/webhid), you can try out the library right away, in the browser: [Demo](https://SuperFlyTV.github.io/xkeys/).

 ## Installation